-Stellar provides communication access by coordinating Sign Language Interpreters or/and Captioning Services remotely and onsite for individuals with hearing loss to follow speech in real time.
+Stellar provides communication access by coordinating your captioning services and Sign Language Interpreters remotely and onsite for individuals with hearing loss to follow speech in real time.
 We handle the coordination of selecting the most appropriate interpreters and/or providers with certifications and specific qualifications to match the deaf or hard of hearing individuals communication requests and preferences.
-We then set up the remote services with URL and Remote streaming services through various servers.
+We then set up the remote services with URL and remote streaming services through various servers.
 Our providers use specialized software connected to their computer and microphones to listen to audio that needs to be translated and then type the speech-to-text over a URL for instant reading.
 This enables the individual with hearing loss to follow speech in real time as it is being spoken.
 We make sure organizations are getting the appropriate services they are requesting, handle all of the scheduling, and provide technical support to deliver uninterrupted and stress-free transmission and delivery of either visual Sign Language Interpreting or Speech-to-Text Real Time Captioning.

 Because of my own experience as a consumer, I understand communication needs can vary and be a sensitive topic.
 I understand the importance of having a good team, a well fitted match for the consumers and a workable situation for clients.
 If we are unable to provide services you need we will help you find a great agency that can!
 Not only that but we will consult with you in what to look for when selecting agencies.